More than a dozen Marylanders have been confirmed dead in an aviation crash near Ronald Reagan Washington National Airport that shook the nation.

 James “Tommy” Clagett

-James “Tommy” Clagett was among six Southern Maryland friends who traveled to Kansas for a duck-hunting trip.
+James “Tommy” Clagett was among seven Southern Maryland friends who traveled to Kansas for a duck-hunting trip.
 The Charles County resident was the executive vice president of construction company Gaghan Mechanical Inc., a soccer coach and a father to two girls.

 He was an alumnus of Leonardtown’s St. Mary’s Ryken mourned by his school community.
 School officials wrote on social media that Clagett and another graduate who died in the plane crash “were beloved members of our SMR alumni community, known for their love of life, people, and Southern Maryland.”